Statistics & methodology glossary

 - Empirical Bayes

 - A framework where prior parameters are estimated from the data rather than specified a priori.
-Rankquant's imputed σ̃_s (used in R3) is empirical-Bayes in spirit: the "prior" dispersion of constant-rater reviewers is estimated from their source's pooled SD.
+Rankquant's shrinkage constant K = 53 is empirical-Bayes in spirit: it is read off the data — the median sample size across everything we rank — rather than chosen in advance.

 - Shrinkage estimator